nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Advanced autocompletion with [Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot)

 Start typing and after few seconds you will get autocompletion suggestion.
-Some useful ways to interact with it listed bellow.
+Some useful ways to interact with it listed below.

 ```